Ultrasound is used during pregnancy to check the baby’s development and to help pick up any abnormalities.

 - 4 Disadvantages of untrained parents using ultrasound at home

 - 7 Should you buy then a scanner for home use?

 - 8 Where to get a baby scan in London?

 - 11 Gender Ultrasound Scan

 - 12 Dating Scan

 Can Ultrasound harm your baby?

-Ultrasound scanning is generally safe when used appropriately and by trained professionals as ultrasound energy has the potential of causing biological effects in the body.
+Ultrasound scanning is generally safe when used appropriately and by trained professionals, as ultrasound energy has the potential of causing biological effects in the body.

 Ultrasound waves can heat the tissues slightly and can also produce small pockets of gas in body fluids or tissues called cavitations.
-Ultrasound can cause harm if exposure is prolonged, in particular on sensitive organs, such as the baby’s eyes and brain.
+Ultrasound can cause harm if exposure is prolonged, in particular to sensitive organs, such as the baby’s eyes and brain.

 The long-term consequences of these effects are still unknown.
-For these reasons, Medical and Ultrasound Societies do not recommend ultrasound examinations that have no medical value such as in souvenir 4D baby scans.
+For these reasons, Medical and Ultrasound Societies do not recommend ultrasound examinations that have no medical value, such as in souvenir 4D baby scans.